JovarkOS/docs/README.md

  - The most compatible office software will come preinstalled for you students that don't have MS Office, or don't like Google Docs.
  - Your system will have a selection of curated software titles designed, tested, and *recommended* for students around the globe.
 Cool, huh?
     - *Some of these applications can be installed by our customizable [convenience scripts](dir_install.md).*
  - Gamers will be right at home.
 JovarkOS is essentially made up of the same software found on the upcoming [Steam Deck from Valve](https://store.steampowered.com/steamdeck).
-We strive to bring you the ultimate gaming experience without hassle. *#SteamProtonLife*
+We strive to bring you a start to the ultimate gaming experience without hassle. *#SteamProtonLife*
  - Provide a system easy enough for **beginners** to use, but also customizable for advanced **powerusers** to do their work.
  - We facilitate the use of your favorite social media clients such as Discord, Instagram, and QQ Chat.
+ - We will strive not to *elitist*, bash other distros, or hold other members of our community in contempt because of the software they *choose* to run.
+We like Arch, Linus Torvalds likes Fedora.
+Use what works for *you*.
+ - Finally, if there is something you would like to point out, our Discord server is a great way to do that!
+[Invite]()